 Sauerkraut is so easy to make and I love it.
 I can’t believe it had taken me this long to make my own at home!
 I looked up a few recipes online and then went to making some.
 I am still perfecting it to my personal tastes.
 For example, one recipe used 2 Tablespoons of salt for one head of cabbage and that was way too much for me.
 I used one tablespoon for the last batch and I will continue cutting it down to determine the optimal amount for my taste.
 If you have some sauerkraut tips please share them.

 1-2 Tablespoons salt

 In a large food processor, grate the cabbage into shreds.
 I have an 11-cup food processor and it can almost hold the shredded cabbage from one head.
 Typically, once the processor bowl is full, I have to empty the contents in a large bowl before being able to finish shredding the remaining cabbage.

 When the entire head is shredded, sprinkle a tablespoon of sea salt on it and massage it together using clean hands.
 Let the cabbage sit for 15 minutes to soften.

 Massage again to release the brine.
 Pack a glass jar with the shredded, salted cabbage.
-Press the cabbage down tight and leave about an inch of space at the top.
+Press the cabbage down tight and leave about an inch of liquid at the top.
 The cabbage must be submerged in its own juices.
 Repeat with the second jar.
 If you have leftover cabbage you can use it in a stir fry or cabbage salad.

 Here is my first batch of Ruby Kraut with Red Cabbage.